A Summer of Chaos

 Along with the major slide repair, we had a ripped awning, leak under the fridge, she was due for an oil change and a few other little things.
 The RV repair shop was backed up a month when I rolled our girl in there the first part of May.
 I didn’t bust Perl out of there until mid-July.
 We headed on over to Kings Dominion’s campground and had a few days of fun.

-That is the update about my Perl girl.
 While we were busy dealing with RV issues this summer, we decided that we would throw a move in there too!
 Heck, why not?
-I don’t know if you’re a faithful reader or just hopped on board but this is the story of how we became RV’ers.
 We thought we were going to be full-time for close to three years.
 But as is the norm, circumstances changed and we found all of us home (six total) living in 1500 square feet.
 This was not part of the deal.

 Goodbye lil’ blue